 Deep Packet Inspection was introduced in EdgeOS firmware 1.7.0 and is available on all EdgeRouter models with the latest firmware.

-Compared to traditional packet analysis tools which only give a glimpse of packet information such as port number and IP address, Deep Packet Inspection is a method used to analyze the actual data contents in the IP packet, in some cases even encrypted traffic.
+Compared to traditional packet analysis tools which only give a glimpse of packet information such as port number and IP address, the Deep Packet Inspection method is used to analyze and report the actual data contents in the IP packet, in some cases even encrypted traffic.

-When enabled (whether via GUI or CLI), the DPI engine drills down to the core of the packet, collecting and reporting information at the Application-layer, such as traffic volume of a particular application used by the host.
+When enabled, the DPI engine drills down to the core of the packet, collecting and reporting information at the Application-layer, such as traffic volume of a particular application used by the host.
 To omit information about application type, select hosts only.